districtr/districtr/docs/state.md

 is collected by the `Editor`[] object with a corresponding `MapState`[].

-It's construction relies on the `MapState.map` Mapbox object, ready for use within the HTML DOM, an experimental `MapState.mapswipe` that is rarely used, an important context JSON object and a readyCallback, currently set in `edit.js` to rename the window title.
+It's construction relies on the `MapState.map` Mapbox object, ready for use within the HTML DOM, an *experimental `MapState.mapswipe` that is rarely used*, an important context JSON object and a readyCallback, currently set in `edit.js` to rename the window title.

 The important [context JSON object][] is described here and contains